migbenav/Resume/README.md

 ## About Me

-I am a **[Your Profession or Role]** with expertise in **[list key areas, e.g., data visualization, SQL, dashboard design]**.
+I am a **business data analyst** with expertise in **reporting, data cleaning, visualization, and analysis**.
 My experience includes working with sales teams to improve operations, build insights-driven solutions, and optimize business processes.

 I enjoy turning data into actionable insights and leveraging technology to solve complex problems.
 I am also eager to collaborate with teams across the globe to create meaningful, data-driven outcomes.